Read This First

 - Online Courses: This matters only if it helps the reader separate fluency, prediction, judgment, and responsibility.

-- Central distinction: Philosophy of AI – Core Concepts helps separate what otherwise becomes compressed inside Philosophy of AI – Core Concepts.
+- Central distinction: Key terms in the philosophy of AI helps separate what otherwise becomes compressed inside Philosophy of AI – Core Concepts.

 Prompt 2: List and provide clear explanations of 15 key concepts in the philosophy of AI.

-One honest test after reading is whether the reader can use 15 Key Concepts in the Philosophy of AI to sort a live borderline case or answer a serious objection about Philosophy of AI – Core Concepts.
+One honest test after reading is whether the reader can use key concepts in the philosophy of AI to sort a live borderline case or answer a serious objection about Philosophy of AI – Core Concepts.
 A good map should show which distinctions carry the argument and which ones merely name nearby territory.
 That keeps the page tied to what changes when a machine system becomes a partner in reasoning rather than a passive tool rather than leaving it as a detached summary.

 This concept argues that AI, no matter how well programmed, only simulates human intelligence and behaviors without experiencing consciousness or understanding.
 It stems from the behaviorist viewpoint that mental states are merely descriptions of behavior and not internal experiences.